CHR-P Training Toolkit

 What is CHR-P?

 Clinical High Risk for Psychosis (CHR-P) refers to a set of symptoms and experiences that suggest a person may be at increased risk of developing a psychotic disorder, such as schizophrenia.
 Individuals at CHR-P often experience subtle changes in thinking, perception, or functioning—like unusual thoughts, mild perceptual disturbances, or social withdrawal—that are distressing but not yet fully psychotic.
-Identifying and supporting individuals in this early stage provides a critical opportunity for prevention and early intervention, with the goal of reducing the likelihood of progression to full psychosis and improving long-term outcomes.
+Identifying and supporting individuals in this early stage provides a critical opportunity for prevention and early intervention to reduce the likelihood of progression to full psychosis and improve long-term outcomes.

 What is coordinated specialty care?